 ITV2 is the home of entertainment for young people.
 From award-winning commissions to American acquisitions, our schedules aim to deliver quality entertainment to a young 16-34 audience.

-When it comes to genres, it feels like formatted entertainment shows or access shows sit well at 9pm.
+When it comes to genres, formatted entertainment shows or access shows sit well at 9pm.
 These shows almost definitely need to be hours.And at this time, given the other commissions on the channel, closed episode series would be enormously helpful, but not critical.

-We want to give our audience a little of what they are expecting, take them somewhere familiar, but also surprise them with a little of what they didn’t even know they wanted, and do all of this with wit and intelligence.
+We want to give our audience a little of what they are expecting, take them somewhere familiar, but also surprise them with ideas and formats with wit and intelligence.

-Remember there is no prescription.
-Most importantly surprise us; you can pitch something that we didn't know we were looking for...
-And if past decisions are anything to go by, you stand a strong chance of getting your idea commissioned.
-Passion, vision and an attitude with a sense of purpose will make your ideas stand out.
-This is ITV2, we are broad, young and have our tongue firmly in our cheek.
+There is no locked down brief for producers.
+You can surprise us by sometimes pitching things we didn't know we were looking for.Understanding ITV2's tone of voice will make your ideas stand out.
+This isITV2, we are broad, young and have our tongue firmly in our cheek.
 We don't take ourselves too seriously.

 CITV is the number one commercial children's channel.
-We commission and acquire a range of programmes aimed at children up until the age of about 11.
+We commission and acquire a range of programmes aimed at children up until the age of 12.
 When commissioning we do not tend to generally fully fund so co-pros are completely the norm here.

 Please refer to the commissioning page of the genre you are proposing and use the contact details provided there.